 While "It Ain't Me Babe" has been covered by music legends like Johnny Cash and June Carter, the original was recorded by Bob Dylan.
-Keeping true to Dylan's part folk, part bluegrass signature style, the song is a paired-down ballad that sounds like it belongs at the beginning of an indie movie about moving on.
-And move on, you should!
+Keeping true to Dylan's signature part-folk, part-bluegrass style, the song is a pared-down ballad that sounds like it belongs at the beginning of an indie movie about moving on.
+And move on you should!

 This song will make your heart hurt, but in the best way possible.
 The duet from Rihanna and Mikky Ekko is equal parts painful and beautiful, and the perfect song to pop on your Spotify playlist if you need to let out a few tears.
 Or more than a few.

-Given that Bob Dylan is arguably one of the most iconic artists of all time, it's only right his name appears on this list twice, and while Dylan's not known as being a writer of love songs, per se, many interpret this tune to be about a splintered relationship.
-In the liner notes to the original release, American historian Nat Hentoff calls the song "a statement that maybe you can say to make yourself feel better."
-Sometimes, you just need to tell yourself that everything will be alright.
+Given that Bob Dylan is arguably one of the most iconic artists of all time, it's only right his name appears on this list twice.
+While Dylan's not known as being a writer of love songs per se, many interpret this tune to be about a splintered relationship.

 Early aughts singer-songwriter JoJo is to love songs what peanut butter is to jelly.
-The artist churned out a number of breakup hits in the early '00s, beginning with the catchy showstopper "Get Out."
+The artist churned out a number of breakup hits in the early '00s, beginning with the catchy showstopper "Leave (Get Out)."